 Successful Woodleigh Scholarship applicants will receive part remission of tuition fees through the end of Year 12, typically between 25-33%.
 Allowance for music lessons will also be included for Music scholars.

-Applications for The Jago Performing Arts Scholarship, open to students entering Years 4 to 10 in 2027, are now open to prospective students only.
-Applications close on Friday 25 July 2025.
+Applications for The Jago Performing Arts Scholarship, open to students entering Years 4 to 10, are now closed.

 Woodleigh’s history of Visual Arts excellence stretches back fifty years to the foundation of Senior Campus.
 The cultivation of creative, visually literate young artists has been part of our school’s culture since the establishment of Woodleigh in 1975.

-The Woodleigh Visual Arts Scholarship is offered to students entering Years 4 through 10 in 2027.
+The Woodleigh Visual Arts Scholarship is offered to students entering Years 4 through 10.
 It recognises the importance of The Arts to Woodleigh School culture, offering awardees the chance to grow and excel through their immersion in our broad Visual Arts program.

 Committed individuals eager to contribute meaningfully to our Visual Arts program are encouraged to apply.